MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 Memory Use of Objects
 ^^^^^^^^^^^^^^^^^^^^^

-- MicroEJ VEE is a 32-bit virtual machine, as such there is no advantages to have locals smaller than intended for optimization purposes.
-However fields are optimized in a Java object structure.
+- The Java bytecode specification defines a 32-bit operand stack model.
+Declaring local variables with types that require fewer bits (byte, short, char) results in additional conversion and casting instructions during execution.
+However this is not applicable the declaring Java instance fields, which are optimized for size in the internal Java object structure.
 The organization of fields in memory is left to the runtime implementation.

-- Locals operations in Java are happening using the thread's own stack (by pushing and popping values onto the stack).
+- Operations on local variables in Java are happening using the thread's own stack (by loading and storing values onto the stack).
-  Locals are tied to their scope/context usually their associated method.
+  Local variables are tied to their scope/context usually their associated method.
-  Objects are stored in heap.
+  Objects are stored in Managed Heap.

-- :ref:`memory-considerations` and :ref:`limitations` are also documentation pages that describes the memory use of Objects and the limitations of the MicroEJ runtime.
+- :ref:`memory-considerations` and :ref:`limitations` are also documentation pages that describe the memory use of Objects and the limitations of the MicroEJ runtime.

-- Consider using Object pools instead of automatically allocating new Objects.
-In the same vein use the singleton design pattern to keep unique instances when applicable.

 - You rarely need to trigger a Garbage Collection (GC) manually through ``System.gc()``.
-  Also note that depending on the implementation, the Virtual Machine may ignore the call.
-  A use case example that would require a manual GC trigger is when you need an accurate memory usage of the heap (before a call to ``Runtime.getRuntime().freeMemory()``).
+  A use case example that would require a manual GC trigger is when you need an accurate memory usage of the Managed Heap (before a call to ``Runtime.getRuntime().freeMemory()``).

 - Prefer using an array for fixed memory usage against dynamic data structure.
-If you do not need the convienience of dynamically allocated types, it is most of the time more efficient (CPU wise) to use arrays.
+If you do not need the convenience of dynamically allocated types, it is most of the time more efficient (CPU wise) to use arrays.
 Dynamical allocated types tend to check for size and have mechanisms to enlarge on-the-fly the data structure.
 Using an array prevent that but obviously you keep the runtime checks.